ahoisington/HackAThing/README.md

  on the React webpage for beginners, and we followed it -- it was fairly straightforward and comprehensive.

-Once we finished the tutorial and had a complete, working game, we explored a little bit more within React to create navigation and a nicer layout to our webpage.
+Once we finished the tutorial and had a complete, working game, we explored a little bit more within React to create a header and a nicer layout to our webpage.
 We thought these simple additions would be beneficial for us to learn for any sort of project we decide to do in the future.